Matt-Eva/intro-to-hash-tables/README.md

 Because of this, if an array increases in size, the computer may have to reallocate for an entirely new array.
 (If, for instance, the memory address following the final array element already had a value associated with it).

-This can be an expensive and inefficient operation, especially if you have a very large hash table with the potential for a lot of collisions.
+This can be an expensive and inefficient operation, especially if you have a hash table with the potential for a lot of collisions.

 <strong>Linked Lists</strong>, on the other hand, <em>do not</em> have to store nodes in sequential order.
 The implementation of a Linked List would look more like this: